paulogabe1/EnvelopeCreator/README.md

 # EnvelopeCreator
 Envelope Creator Expansion for Toon Boom Harmony 24
+I don't know if this will work fine on previous versions of harmony

 - Go to C:\Program Files (x86)\Toon Boom Animation\Toon Boom Harmony 24 Premium\Plugins\EnvelopeCreator\resources
 - If you're on a mac, you can go to the program's folder and search for the keyword "envelope"